arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- KNIT example-typed-errors-11.kt -->
 <!--- TEST assert -->

-The type system now tracks that a new error of `OtherError` might have occurred, but we recovered from any possible errors of `UserNotFound`.
+The type system now tracks that a new error of `OtherError` might have occurred, but we've recovered from any possible errors of `UserNotFound`.
 This is useful across application layers or in the service layer, where we might want to `recover` from a `DatabaseError` with a `NetworkError` when we want to load data from the network when a database operation failed.
 To achieve the same with the `Raise` DSL, we need to be inside the context of `Raise<OtherError>` to `raise` it.

 <!--- INCLUDE